Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Numerical Results

-We discuss the performance of located decoder and trivial decoder in Sec.\ref{subsec1} when both types of leakage can be detected.
-We first consider the performance when $R_e = 1$ to show the threshold for pure Rydberg decay and clarify our discussion on sub-threshold scaling.
-Then we involve the performance when $R_e \neq 1$ to show the advantages in performance compared to traditional error correction protocols.
-We discuss the performance of three decoders in Sec.\ref{subsec2}, when only one type of leakage is detected.
+We discuss the performance of the located decoder and the trivial decoder in Sec.\ref{ssec3-1} when both types of Rydberg decay can be detected.
+We first consider the performance when $R_e = 1$ to show the thresholds for pure Rydberg decay errors and clarify our discussion on the sub-threshold scaling.
+Then we involve the performance when $R_e \neq 1$ to show the performance advantages compared to traditional error correction protocols.
+We then discuss the performance of three decoders in Sec.\ref{ssec3-2}, when only one type of Rydberg decay is detected.
 We show that \textit{critical decoder} effectively eliminates the detrimental effects of Rydberg decay with minimal hardware requirements.
-We demonstrate results of circuit in Fig.\ref{fig1}(b) except for the threshold in Fig.\ref{fig3}.
-We only accounts for logical error rate of longitudinal operator ($X_2$ in Fig.\ref{figS2}) when considering error distance, otherwise we accounts for both operators.
+In most of our results, we use the circuit in Fig.\ref{fig1}(b), but we also benchmark the threshold of the circuit in Fig.\ref{fig1}(c) in Fig.\ref{fig4} \cite{Baranes_2026}.
+The logical error rate only accounts for longitudinal operator ($X_2$ in Fig.\ref{figS2}) when considering error distance (Fig.\ref{fig5},Fig.\ref{fig7}).
+Otherwise, it accounts for both operators (A logical error is recorded as long as one of the logical operator measurements is violated).
+The logical error rates with deviation are estimated through \textit{proportion\_confint} function \cite{seabold-proc-scipy-2010} in \textit{statsmodels.stats.proportion}, by calculating $99\%$ confidence interval.
 The code is available in \cite{code}.\\